+ol tota

-City functional area by C3 notification Percentage of total calls
+City functional area by C3 notification r y call

-Sewer 15,6
+Sewer (A. C.) Control of the Control 15,6

-Water 15,2
+Water of the second of the sec 15,2

 Water demand management 7,4

-Solid waste 6,8
+Solid waste .6,8

 Roads and stormwater 6,2

 Housing - existing 5,8

 Electricity technical complaints 5,8

-City parks 1,3
+City parks of the first of the 1,3

-Other 1,1
+Other Control of the 1,1

 Traffic signals 1,0

-Comparing the data for 2011/12 with 2010/11, it is evident that sewer, water, water demand management, solid waste and related issues remained important in the last financial year.
+Comparing the data for 2011/12 with 2010/11, it is evident that sewer, water demand management, solid waste and related issues remained important in the last financial year.
 In contrast, there was a decline in call volumes relating to technical electricity complaints, safety and security, transport, health and social development issues.
 The remaining notifications on City functions have largely remained constant.